shiroyuki/Imagination/docs/source/api/helper.assembler.rst

 Assembler
 =========

-The module contains the assembler to constuct loaders and entites based on the configuration and register to a particular locator.
+The module contains the assembler to construct loaders and entities based on the configuration and register to a particular locator.

 XML Schema